La Matanza (1910–1920): Hora de Sangre (1915–1919)

 During the period from August 1915 to June 1916 alone, anywhere from 100 to 300 murders of Mexicans were recorded.
 Many murders went unreported.
 This indiscriminate murder of Mexicans, particularly in South Texas, caused many to flee to Mexico.
 This exodus was reportedly so widespread that "farmers raised concerns because their field laborers were fleeing to Mexico."
 One farmer said that the workforce had "evaporated" in a very short period.
 Even Mexican landowners fled to Mexico and in some cases left thousands of cattle behind because of their urgency.
 The majority of this violence was carried out by the state through the Texas Ranger Division.
-During this period, a Anglo recalled "all the Rangers had to was get a suspicion on somebody, any little thing, and they would take 'em out and shoot 'em down."
+During this period, an Anglo recalled "all the Rangers had to was get a suspicion on somebody, any little thing, and they would take 'em out and shoot 'em down."

 Texas Rangers

 During the Mexican Revolution, the Texas Rangers were known for violence against Mexicans, including American residents of Mexican origin.
 Their anti-Mexican sentiment was fueled by the ongoing revolution and the Plan of San Diego.
-The Mexican population, which knew the Rangers for brutality, gave them the name "los diablos tejanos", which means "the devils Texans".
+The Mexican population, which knew the Rangers for brutality, gave them the name "los diablos tejanos", which means "the Texan devils".
 Many accounts of the Rangers' violence were recorded throughout La Matanza.
 The organization occasionally worked with white vigilantes.
 They were legally supported by the Texas Legislature.

 Jesus Bazan and Antonio Longoria

-Jesus Bazan and Antonio Longoria were two well-known Mexican-American residents of South Texas.
+Jesus Bazan (1848–1915) and Antonio Longoria (1866–1915) were two well-known Mexican-American residents of South Texas.
 Despite their prominent status, the two men were victims of violence against Mexican Americans.
 In September 1915, armed robbers stole the horses of Jesus Bazan and Antonio Longoria along with some of their supplies.
 On September 27, the two men reported the incident to Henry Ransom.
 Ransom, who was a member of the Rangers, chased them after they finished describing the robbery to him and shot both of them, killing them.
 After the murder, Ransom ordered his fellow Rangers not to move the bodies of the two men to spread fear.
 In October, several friends of Longoria and other locals finally buried the two bodies.
 No official investigation into the killings took place, and Ransom did not inform higher authorities of the incident.
 The justice of the peace did not release death certificates.